-Tasha Stanton is a postdoctoral research fellow working with the Body in Mind Research Group both in Adelaide (at University of South Australia) and in Sydney (at Neuroscience Research Australia).
-Tash has done a bit of hopping around in her career, from studying physio in her undergrad, to spinal biomechanics in her Master’s, to clinical epidemiology in her PhD, and now to clinical neuroscience in her postdoc.
+Tasha Stanton is a postdoctoral research fellow working with the Body in Mind Research Group in Adelaide at University of South Australia as well as in Sydney (at Neuroscience Research Australia).
+Tash has done a bit of hopping around in her career, from studying physio in her undergrad, to spinal biomechanics in her Master’s, to clinical epidemiology in her PhD, and now to clinical neuroscience in her postdocs.
 Amazingly, there has been a common thread through all this hopping and that common thread is pain.
 What is pain?
 Why do we have it?
 And why doesn’t it go away?

-Tasha got herself one of the very competitive Canadian IHR post-doctoral fellowships and is well on the way to establishing her own line of very interesting investigations.
+Tasha got herself one of the very competitive NHMRC early career fellowships and is well on the way to establishing her own line of very interesting investigations.
 Her research interests lie in understanding the neuroscience behind pain and its clinical implications.
 She also really likes nifty experiments that may have no clinical value yet, but whose coolness factor tops the charts.
 Last, Tash is a bit mad about running, enjoying a good red with friends and organizing theme parties.
 Tasha, aka Stanton Deliver, was the all round best performer at the Inaugural BiM Table Tennis Comp.
 Here is Tasha talking more about what she does and a link to her published research.

 Abby has a very posh English accent, and clearly doesn’t like granola bars.
 What brought Abby out to Oz?
 Abby first got an inkling for what pain really was after listening to Mick Thacker during her undergraduate degree at King’s College London.
 It was his inspiration, along with a certain Moseley style Explain Pain experience that led her to the other side of the world to delve deeper into the world of pain.